jluczak18/AnalyticsPortfolio/README.md

 predictive analytics to help drive these decisions.
 If you have any questions on my background or my attached projects, email me at jluczak18@gmail.com.
 You can also find more of my projects using Tableau, SQL, and other technologies at https://jluczak18.wixsite.com/analytics.
 Enjoy reading through my code!

-# Electriticy Price Forecasting Project
+# Electricity Price Forecasting Project
 The Nexant2 file is an ongoing project to use information gathered from the California ISO along with weather data to create a short term electricity price forecasting model.
 The current work in the notebook includes all the steps we took to gather the information.
 It required canvassing all the nodes within the specific region, finding the weather stations near these nodes,